ivansherbs/insights.ivansherbs.com/content/en/reference-article.md

 * `publish.author` - the author of the article.
 If not provided, `Ivan's Insights` will be used as default.
 * `publish.date` - the date when this article was published.
 You can use any string/format you want as no validation is performed.
 If not provided, the date is not visible on the article page.

+## Atom Feed

+We have are generating one Atom feed per language.
+In order to have an article added to the language Atom feed, one has to use one of the following `tags` in the front matter:

+* `tags: article-en` - will add the article to the English Atom feed
+* `tags: article-nl` - will add the article to the Dutch Atom feed

 # Formatting